jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

 API Version
     Services have one or more API versions, and which version you are using dictates which operations and parameters are valid.
 API versions are formatted like a date.
-For example, the latest API version for Amazon S3 is ``2006-03-01``.
+For example, the latest API version for |S3| is ``2006-03-01``.
 You must :ref:`specify a version <cfg_version>` when you configure a client object.